VWS4LS/vws4ls-capability-matching/capability-check-node-red/readme.md

 # Capability Check Node Red

 This project is a result from the research project "VWS4LS".
-It provides a node definition for node-red that checks if a certain machine is able to provide a certain capability required to produce (parts of) a wiring harness.
+It provides a node definition for [Node-RED](https://nodered.org/) that checks if a certain machine is able to provide a certain capability required to produce (parts of) a wiring harness.
 One example would be to crimp a certain contact with a wire of a certain diameter.